 There are a number of hidden financial dangers in this high-tech world in which we live.
 One of the most damaging money hazards is for your credit or debit card information to fall into the wrong hands.
-To prevent this, consumers should be on the lookout for card skimmers anywhere credit cards are accepted.
+Our credit counseling advice is to always be on the lookout for card skimmers anywhere credit cards are accepted.

 What Are Card Skimmers?